Biochemistry in the Age of Big Data

 “It’s actually really similar,” Romero says.
 “You have to teach the machine what is good and bad so you can make a prediction or design.
 We look at a sequence and know there are some parts that work poorly for what we want — we give those a thumbs down — and others that maybe produce something we are interested in — those we might give a thumbs up.
 The computer can then slowly learn what makes a good sequence good and a bad sequence bad.
 The examples allow the computer to extrapolate what makes a really good sequence and deliver that to us.”

 Like the Senes Lab, the Romero Lab’s broad interest is in trying to understand the relationships between protein sequence, structure, and function and how they can learn about these relationships from large data sets.
-They then apply those principles to design new proteins with optimized properties.
-The thumbs down and thumbs up allow the computer to get a correlation between what the researcher is looking for and the sequence that represents that.
-The computer then learns these rules that can help make predictions.
+They then apply those principles to design new proteins with optimized properties for applied uses in areas such as bioenergy, chemical production, or human health.

 “Computer power is getting faster and faster and cheaper and cheaper,” Romero says.
 “This technology is only getting better and getting your foot in the door and investing in these tools and skills can be very valuable.
 They will play an increasingly important role in biological research.
 All of us, and the department as a whole, have a mission to stay ahead of this rapidly evolving technology.”

-Read more about Senes and Romero and computational biochemistry in the UW–Madison Department of Biochemistry:
+Read more about computational biochemistry in the UW–Madison Department of Biochemistry: